 This How To is especially designed for county offices that are using a Print Server.

-This How To is intended for installing networked and shared printers in these University Park departments only: AEE, Deans, ExtAdmin, CSS, Grants Contracts, IT, UgEd, and VBS.
+This How To is intended for installing MOST networked and shared printers at University Park.

 To check the amount of RAM you have installed in your EN computer, follow these steps.